rdrlaguna/ColorCraze/README.md

 #### 4. **Improved Color Name Validation**

 - **Name Suggestions:** If a user submits a color name that already exists, suggest alternative names based on the hue or related colors.

-## Features

-- User submission of color names and hex codes.
-- Color ranking system based on user votes.
-- Interactive and responsive design for great user experience on all devices.

 ## Contributing